 In this podcast, we speak with Ty Hollins, Information Security Officer for Datica.
 Ty is an expert in privacy, security, risk, and compliance governance.
 He has spoken on topics spanning data security, privacy, GDPR compliance, cybercrime, and breach preparedness.
 Ty received his MBA and BS in Computer Science from the University of London.
-In this episode we dive into the world of information security with a look at how the tools, practices, and culture can combine to create robust information security programs.
+We dive into the world of information security with a look at how the tools, practices, and culture can combine to create robust information security programs.
 It’s a classic look at how successful programs account for people and process in addition to technology.

 Dr. Dave Levin: Welcome to 4 x 4 Health sponsored by Datica.
 Datica, bringing healthcare to the cloud.
 Check them out at www.datica.com.
 I'm your host, Dr. Dave Levin.
 Today, I'm talking with Ty Hollins, information security officer for Datica.
 Ty's an expert in privacy, security, risk and compliance governance.
 He has spoken on topics, spanning data security, privacy, GDPR compliance, cybercrime, and breach preparedness.
 Ty received his MBA and BS in computer science from the university of London.
 He's here today to talk about information security programs, and I think you're really going to enjoy this.
 Welcome to a 4 x 4 Health Ty.